A coming cybersecurity schism?

 Habit and thoughtless conformity are much more powerful obstacles to positive change than any amount of opportunity or education.
 Psychologically, we see that in everything from dieting and quitting smoking, to taking the bike instead of the car.

 It's the little things that get us.
 Today it's not moustached dictators with columns of tanks that threaten our way of life!
-Being too lazy to walk to the counter, or too timid to insist on paying cash are the little human weaknesses that add up to giant crushing defeat of free society.
+Being too lazy to walk to the counter, or too timid to insist on paying cash are the little human weaknesses that add up to the giant crushing defeat of free society.

 There is a kind of hypnotised enchantment with technology that bypasses our rational, thoughtful minds.
 And there is a lack of widespread education such that people can recognise and politely refuse premature, unreliable and dangerous technologies pushed at them.